nymtech/nym/documentation/docs/pages/developers/rust/mixnet/examples/surbs.md

 # Anonymous Replies with SURBs (Single Use Reply Blocks)
 Both functions used to send messages through the mixnet (`send_message` and `send_plain_message`) send a pre-determined number of SURBs along with their messages by default.

-You can read more about how SURBs function under the hood [here](https://nymtech.net/docs/architecture/traffic-flow.html#private-replies-using-surbs). **TODO change link**
+You can read more about how SURBs function under the hood [here](../../../../network/traffic/anonymous-replies).

 In order to reply to an incoming message using SURBs, you can construct a `recipient` from the `sender_tag` sent along with the message you wish to reply to.